 your current housing market conditions

-Across Fraser Valley, in April, the average number of days to sell a single-family detached home was 16 and a townhome was 13 days.
-Apartments took, on average, 13 days to sell.
+Across the Fraser Valley in May, the average number of days to sell a single-family detached home was 34, while for a condo it was 33 days.
+Townhomes took, on average, 27 days to sell.

 Call Joanne today, for a free